 Coverage Levels We Analyzed

 Minimum Coverage: We used each state's required liability limits to find the cheapest legal coverage.
-While tempting for budget-conscious 24-year-olds, minimum coverage leaves you vulnerable to major financial losses.
+While tempting for budget-conscious 24-year-olds, minimum coverage leaves you vulnerable to financial losses.

 Full Coverage: We analyzed policies with 100/300/100 liability limits and $1,000 deductibles for comprehensive and collision coverage.
 This means: